chicorycolumn/Fruit-Makhzan/README.md

 # Fruit Makhzan

+# Description

+A database-themed shop-management game.

+Players interact with an artistically presented database of fruit items, and make decisions about selling prices and when to restock.
+Fruit sales are controlled by in-game factors like 'weather' and 'politics'.
+Day-by-day spending and sales performance are displayed graphically.
+The player unlocks new fruits at different levels of achievement, and is given the opportunity to create their own fruits to add to the database.

 ## Instructions

 This application is live on [Heroku](http://fruit-makhzan.herokuapp.com/), but you can also download this repository and run the project locally by following these steps: